Buffalo and Susquehanna Railroad: Initial acquisitions

 At the same time, in 1891, the Susquehanna Railroad Company connected the Sinnemahoning Valley Railroad at Costello, heading north east to Hull, 14 mi away.
 This line went from Costello, south to Wharton, then north east up to Conrad.
 Conrad was Hull Station.

-Both of those lines were completed by 1893, when the Cherry Springs Railroad Company was created and completed the connection of 9 mi from Hull to about 2 mi from Cherry Springs, PA.
+Both of those lines were completed by 1893, when the Cherry Springs Railroad Company was created and completed the connection of 9 mi from Hull to about 2 mi from Cherry Springs, Pennsylvania.
 The Cherry Springs Railroad literally connected the 14 mi Buffalo and Susquehanna Railroad (of 1891) with the 14 mi Susquehanna Railroad.
 This connecting line proceeded north west from Conrad, up the hill, to just past the first switchback, to the top of the hill, at Cross Fork Junction.

 The Cross Fork Railroad Company connected here at the top of the hill, and proceeded 13 mi back down the hill, south, to the logging boom town of Cross Fork.
 Cross Fork grew quickly to have 2500 residents at its peak.

 Started in 1892, the Coudersport and Wellsboro Railroad Company (not to be confused with the Wellsville, Coudersport, and Pine Creek) was now finished in 1893, building east from Galeton to Ansonia, Pennsylvania, where it connected with the Fall Brook Railway.

 In 1893, now that all the little lines were finished, the Buffalo and Susquehanna Railroad (of 1893) was created as a result of the merger of the Sinnemahoning Valley Railroad, the Buffalo and Susquehanna Railroad Company (of 1891), the Susquehanna Railroad, the Cherry Springs Railroad, and the Cross Fork Railroad.

 At this point, the Buffalo and Susquehanna Railroad's main line now started with a connection with the Buffalo, New York & Philadelphia Railroad at Keating Summit, utilizing a small switchback it proceeded south east, past Austin and Costello, where at Wharton the line proceeded northeast up the grade.
 About 14 mi south of Galeton, four large switchbacks were required to get over the ridge and into Galeton.
 The mainline continued past Galeton and made a connection with the Fall Brook Railroad at Ansonia.
-The main offices for the Buffalo and Susquehanna assumed the old offices of the Sinnemahoning Valley in Austin, PA.
+The main offices for the Buffalo and Susquehanna assumed the old offices of the Sinnemahoning Valley in Austin, Pennsylvania.